novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 “Really?
 How do you know that?”

 “It’s my intuition.
-The reason I got this feeling is that last time your oppa wanted to see me, it was for the same reason, right?
+The reason I got this feeling is that first time your oppa wanted to see me, it was for the same reason, right?
 Even before that, you were curious about it.”

 Kim Ah-young retraced her memory and realized it was true.